10 ways purposeful business will evolve in 2020

 “Consumers are looking to companies to play a leading role in developing and implementing solutions,” says Shayna Samuels, cofounder and partner at Ripple Strategies.

 “Being heard above the noise will be one of the biggest challenges in the coming year,” says Samuels.
-“Communicating that the purpose initiatives being pursued are meaningful, urgent and designed to have real impact on people and the planet will be what breaks through.”
+“Communicating that the purpose initiatives being pursued are meaningful, urgent, and designed to have real impact on people and the planet will be what breaks through.”

 Companies with an authentic purpose, of course, will have a leg up—the stories almost tell themselves.
 Finding the right medium will be critical.
 More brands will turn to AR/VR, long-form branded content, user-generated storytelling, and experiential activations in the coming year.